tianshu129/foqat/README.md

 If FOQAT is used to support a scientific publication, please cite the following reference:

->*Tianshu Chen: Filed Observation Quick Analysis Toolkit (FOQAT), available at: https://github.com/tianshu129/foqat (last access: 12 July 2020), 2020.*
+>*Tianshu Chen: Field Observation Quick Analysis Toolkit (FOQAT), available at: https://github.com/tianshu129/foqat (last access: 12 July 2020), 2020.*

 In addition, please send an email to [me](mailto:tianshu129@163.com) so that the paper may be added to my 'List of Publications Using FOQAT'.